3 Tips If You Plan To Move Into Senior Living Communities

 More Points That You Should Not Miss Out

 If you are planning to buy the property on a loan, you must ascertain how much EMI you’ll be able to repay, how much tenure the bank would allow, and try to avoid buying an oversized property as it may increase the payment requirement.
 Prefer buying a ready-to-move-in property over an under-construction property.
-You may prefer a senior living community which is nearby your close relatives in the same city.
+You may prefer a senior living community which is near your close relatives in the same city.

 The author is an Independent Financial Journalist